DavisLaboratory/mforoutan_tgfb_paper_2016/README.md

 ```

 ### Running on a Mac
 If you are running on a Mac, you should have already installed either [Docker for Mac](https://docs.docker.com/docker-for-mac/), or [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
 Instructions are the same as above if you're using Docker for Mac.
 However, if you're using Docker Toolbox you would need to replace "0.0.0.0" with your IP address.
-You're IP address is displayed once you run the Docker Quick Terminal from the Docker Toolbox.Then navigate in the browser to $IP:49000.
+You're IP address is displayed once you run the Docker Quick Terminal from Docker Toolbox.Then navigate in the browser to $IP:49000.